kuiyajei/kuiyajei-profile/content/hugo/fixes.md

 # Summary

 If you ever encounter some basic f**k-ups while building your blog (or something similar) and you can't find the solution online, just come back here.
-Hugo doesn't get much attention so it's hard finding actual solutioons :(
+Hugo doesn't get much traction so it's hard finding actual solutions :(

 # The ***TRUE*** FAQ regarding fixes.
 Make sure to look at the date, though.
 This might go unupdated in the future.